tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 *The idea behind a no-argument function is that the workers are deemed the same, and thus the datasets should be the same on every worker.
 At this time, we do not recommend sharding.

-**The rationale behind using a `dataset_fn` as opposed to `dataset` was a historical choice as we could not get sharding to work well with fault tolerance.
+**`dataset_fn` was supported in parameter server training as opposed to `dataset` instance initially as it provides simpler fault tolerance logic, and prevented us from having to deal with replicating a `dataset` instance.

 In terms of how users pass a dataset factory into `model.fit`, there are a couple of options: